Chapter 9 – Assisted Voting

 -

-Second, Persons With Disability Identification Cards use to identify disabled voters seem to be a throwback to a time when the voter needed a reason for requesting a vote by mail ballot.
+This requirement seems to be a throwback to a time when a disabled voter needed a reason for requesting a vote by mail ballot.

 With the advent of near universal availability of vote by mail ballots, identifying as a person with disabilities in order to obtain a vote by mail ballot is no longer an issue in Illinois.